nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 How can I find out if a created user can access a database?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The easiest way to test if a database can be accessed is by starting the command line interface:
+The easiest way to test if a database is accessible is by starting the command line interface:

 **MySQL**: